zcstarr/modelcontextprotocol/docs/spec/sampling.md

 ### Model Preferences

 Servers can express preferences for model selection using the `ModelPreferences` object.
-This allows servers to indicate priorities for factors like cost, speed, and intelligence, as well as provide name hints for specific models.
+This allows servers to indicate priorities for factors like cost, speed, and intelligence, as well as provide hints for specific models.

 ## Use Cases